mlr-org/mlr3pipelines/usecases.md

 		- input: Nothing
 		- does: Nothing
 		- returns: Nothing
+	- **params:**: Nothing
 	- **predict**:
 		- input: List of Predictions
 		- does: Averages Predictions
 		- returns: Prediction

+# FIXME:
+	Info: If our predictions are numeric, we simply average.
+		  If our predictions are binary, we majority vote (?)
+		  If our predictions are probabilities, we average (?)
+		  If our predictions are multiclass, we (?).
+		  Are there any other situations ?

 ### Usecase: Stacking